securingdata/smartsafe-client-desktop/README.md

  - Search engine in the rich interface
  - Secure messaging between the Client and the Server in order to avoid Man-in-the-middle and replay attacks
  - Ability to retrieve information about memory usage in the smart card and other useful stats
+ - Adding help content in the rich interface

 The following features are intended to be developed:

- - Adding help content in the rich interface
+ - Editing Group name and other stuff
  - Synchronization between two tokens
  - Stream cipher
  - Windows login application